 20 Jordan Baker Quotes With Page Numbers From The Great Gatsby

-Jordan Baker is a professional golfer and a friend of Daisy’s.
+Jordan Baker is a professional golfer and Daisy’s friend.
 She’s also known for being dishonest and gossipy.

 The Great Gatsby Quotes With Page Numbers